 Apply the sealer with a lint-free cloth or natural bristle brush.
 Work with long strokes and overlap them to ensure evenness.
 Use a dry rag to wipe off any excess oil.
 Be on the lookout for drips in between the boards or along the sides.

 Let the sealer dry a minimum of 24 hours before walking on your deck.
-Product drying times vary by manufacturer, so check the can.
-Ipe resists absorption – always inspect the boards before assuming their dry.
+Product drying times vary by manufacturer, so check the packaging.
+Ipe resists absorption, so always inspect the boards before assuming their dry.